himanshupadol/My-ML-Theory/FNN to RNN to Transformers: For Sequential & Semantic Processing.md

 	...
 	...
 	blind --> (Vector for Context & Position of 'blind') + h8 = ninth hidden state --> h9 --> output of first row

+## The Transformers
+The RNNs go word by word (or element by element) for each sequence which would lead to huge processing time if they are used for long texts or a whole document of multiple pages of data.

+The mechanism of transformers, proposed in a 2017 research paper "Attention is all you need", suggests parallel processing of sequential data instead of sequential processing like RNNs.
+To keep track of the position or order of the words (or elements), use of **positional embeddings** was suggested.

+The self-attention mechanism in transformers assigns weights to each word based on their relationship with other words in the sequence.
+The relationship here is calculated using *dot-product similarity*.
+The transformers decide on the output based on the highly weighted words.

+The transformers serve as the foundation for models like GPT (Generative Pre-trained Transformer) and BERT (Bidirectional Encoder Representations from Transformers).